m1337v/iOS-IPCC/README.md

   ```
   "%ProgramFiles%\iTunes\iTunes.exe" /setPrefInt carrier-testing 1
   ```
 8. Now use iTunes/Finder to update the .ipcc carrier bundle.
-While pressing Shift in iTunes/Finder, click on update and select the .ipcc file.
+While pressing Option (Mac) or Shift (Windows) in iTunes/Finder, click on update and select the .ipcc file.
 9. Restart your iPhone.